CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Written Session Summary

-Within 24 hours of the session, you receive a written summary: what was observed, what it means, what to practice daily, and what to expect going into session two.
-You never have to rely on memory for what the trainer told you.
+Within 24 hours, you get a written summary: what I saw, what it means, what to practice daily, and what to expect before session two.
+You won't have to text me at 10 p.m. asking "wait, what did you say about the jumping?"

 What We Work On